Limit page length. Web readers don't mind scrolling, but you shouldn't make it a mile long!

 Write clear links.
 Don't create links that use the phrase 'click here.'
 Write the sentence as you normally would, and place the link anchor on the word or words that best describe the additional content you are linking to.
 Between one and five words is the ideal length for an effective hypertext link.

 Use this worksheet to aid in your content creation process.
+Must have NYU NetID to access.

 In order to achieve maximum search engine visibility, you need to think like a search engine when writing.